 This is one of the side effects once you get sunburnt, and it isn’t pretty.
 Try not to play with your blisters, don't pop them, and let them heal on their own.
 By touching them you are actually promoting infection and you may cause some scarring.

 Most people will get rid of sunburnt skin in a couple of days.
-However, if your skin becomes too red and severe you should see your medical specialist and ask him for advice.
+However, if your skin becomes too red and severe you should see your specialist and ask him for advice.

 See related articles: